 In construction, whether in bridges, piers, or residential houses, we use concrete for vertical or horizontal elements, and huge volumes of concrete are used especially in the construction of a high-rise building.
-When you talked about concrete, the other important material involved is “steel reinforcement.”
+When you talked about concrete then the most important part is the concrete cover would come in, the other important material involved is “steel reinforcement.”

 When these two important materials bend together, then you need to start checking the concrete cover for the various concrete elements to be cast in your project.

 A concrete cover contributes to the integrity and soundness of the building.
 If not done well, it may also cause failure to the building and reduce the durability of the structure.
 You must observe concrete covers when constructing the pile foundations and/ or footings to the ground beams and slab-on-grade, because these types of concrete elements are exposed to weathering, and are the most likely to experience uplift pressure from the water below ground.

 Of particular interest here are, those areas where projects are located by the sea, like the Burj Al Arab in Dubai, The Golden Gate Bridge, The Sydney Opera House in Australia.
 Projects like this are built near the seashore where the water table is almost level with the ground.
 There are many more that we did not mention here— you name it. —but most probably those projects have all applied the highest quality standards, especially to the concrete cover, which we are talking about.

 It is important for you to know and remember the concrete cover that you should use in your project.
 Here are the different concrete covers that we used, and you can use these too.

 |Concrete Element||Formed Exposed to the Weather||Formed not Exposed to the Weather||Not Formed Cast Against the Ground|

 Raft/ Pile Cap